-When choosing a mouthwash, avoid products with alcohol as it dries the gum tissues.
 In most cases, there is no harm in using mouthrinse on a daily basis.
 Although with proper brushing and flossing it is not necessary.

 As with most products, there can be side effects.
 Mouthwashes can lead to mouth ulcers, root sensitivity, stains, soreness and changes in taste sensation.
 If these systems arise, please discontinue use of the rinse.

 Children under 12 years old are not recommended to use mouthwash.
 Proper brushing and flossing is sufficient and should be encouraged.
 Children with a high risk of decay (cavities) may be instructed by a dental professional to use a daily mouthwash with fluoride.